Rockbridge County – I-64 Bridges over Maury River

 The I-64 East/West corridor has been identified as a corridor of statewide significance in the Virginia Long-Range Multimodal Transportation Plan and is part of the Surface Transportation Assistance Act (STAA) national network and the National Highway System (NHS).

-During construction of the eastbound bridge, both directions of eastbound and westbound traffic will use the westbound bridge.
-During construction of the westbound bridge, both directions of eastbound and westbound traffic will use the eastbound bridge.
+During construction of the eastbound bridge, both directions of traffic will use the westbound bridge.
+During construction of the westbound bridge, both directions of traffic will use the eastbound bridge.
 Crossovers will be placed in the median to switch traffic.
 The speed limit will be 55 miles-per-hour at this location.
 Each bridge closure will last approximately 12 months.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District